Amherstburg

 Amherstburg is a town near the mouth of the Detroit River in Essex County, Ontario, Canada.
 In 1796, Fort Malden was established here, stimulating growth in the settlement.
 The fort has been designated as a National Historic Site.

 The town is approximately 25 km south of the U.S. city of Detroit, Michigan, facing Wyandotte, Grosse Ile Township, Brownstown Charter Township, Trenton, and Gibraltar, Michigan.
 It is part of the Windsor census metropolitan area.

 Communities

+Besides the town proper of Amherstburg, the town of Amherstburg comprises a number of villages and hamlets, including the following communities: